sndrs/megalog/readme.md

-# megalog
+# MEGALOG

-Output messages to the console in big blocks; for when you really need something to be noticed.
+Output messages to the console in big blocks; for when you really need to tell someone something.

 ![examples](https://raw.githubusercontent.com/sndrs/megalog/master/examples/megalogs.png)